Latest in: l.a. louver

 5 May 2014

 Don’t miss this sculpture Housing 10 (2012) by Richard Deacon on view in our second floor group show.
 Produced from hand-made marbled paper, this sculpture is completely held together by magnets.
-Created during a residency …
+Created during a residency at …

 Featured Image